Past Recipients of The Howley Prize

 2010 Wayne M. Yokoyama, MD, of the Washington University School of Medicine in St. Louis.
 Dr. Yokoyama established the molecular basis of target cell recognition by natural killer cells.
 He was the first to identify a gene cluster encoding receptors responsible for inhibiting or activating natural killer cells, and to show that these receptors specifically interact with ligands that are expressed on the target cell surface.

-2009 John O’Shea, MD, of the National Institutes of Health.
-Dr. O’Shea has elucidated the biochemical mechanisms of signal transduction in immunologic reactions and defined the molecular basis of immunodeficiencies.
+2009 John O’Shea, MD, of the National Institutes of Health, is the recipient of the 2009 Lee C. Howley Sr. Prize for Arthritis Research because he has elucidated the biochemical mechanisms of signal transduction in immunologic reactions and defined the molecular basis of immunodeficiencies.
 He has identified key biochemical steps by which cytokines exert their effects in immunologic and rheumatic diseases and these findings have in turn led to the development of a new class of immunosuppressive drugs.

 2007 David Wofsy, MD, of the University of California at San Francisco, for initiating the use of so called biologic agents for the treatment of rheumatic disease and for establishing a large clinical trial network for evaluating the use of these agents in humans with lupus.
 His more recent studies led to the development of clinical applications of a new biological agent that inhibits T cells.
 One such medication known as aratacept is now in use for the treatment of rheumatoid arthritis.
 Gary Koretzky, MD, PhD, of the University of Pennsylvania, for his studies of the molecules that white blood cells use to control their function.
 One of these molecules is known as SLP-76.
 Koretzky’s studies demonstrated how signals delivered by extra-cellular molecules such as antigens can be linked to the control of protein molecules inside cells.